jonasbabadilla/bombit/README.md

 # Bomb It

-A game made by Jonas B. and Victor W. for their Grade 12 Computer Science class.
+A game made by Jonas B. and Victor W. using Ebiten for their Grade 12 Computer Science class.